excalith/edmc-income-tracker/README.md

 An Elite Dangerous Market Connector (EDMC) plugin for tracking income and earnings from various activities in Elite Dangerous.

+> [!IMPORTANT]
+> This plugin is a work in progress and is not yet ready for production use.

 ## Features

 - Track income from trading, combat, exploration, and missions